-How vehicle testing stations (VTS) can meet MOT standards and how DVSA’s risk assessments ensure scheme compliance and best practice.
+How MOT vehicle testing stations can meet standards and Driver and Vehicle Standards Agency (DVSA) risk assessments ensure scheme compliance and best practice.

 The Driver and Vehicle Standards Agency (DVSA) carries out risk assessments and inspections on VTSs to make sure these standards are maintained and the needs of customers are being met.

 You should conduct regular checks to ensure your VTS remains compliant at all times and not wait until DVSA carries out inspections.

 When carrying out risk assessments on your VTS, DVSA will look for evidence of good practice in 4 areas.

 Authorised examiners (AE) are, by law, fully responsible for ensuring that MOT testing at their VTS is carried out to the required standard and in the manner instructed by DVSA.
 The site assessor will look for evidence that the VTS is well managed, maintained and operated - and will risk score accordingly.

 The AE’s signature on the application for MOT authorisation (VT01) acknowledges that all statutory testing must be carried out at the premises, using only the equipment and facilities specified and without avoidable distraction or interruption.
 The site assessor will evaluate the operation of your VTS as part of their review.

 The MOT scheme specifies mandatory roles, including tester, site manager (SM) and AE.
 The latter is responsible for all staff and ensure they are capable of fulfilling their role.
 Site assessors will gauge the knowledge of both the NT and AE during their evaluation.

 Part of DVSA’s remit is to ensure that the customer experiences consistency of service when visiting a VTS.
 DVSA will assess the processes and management that you use to keep customers fully informed about the condition of their vehicle and in ensuring that the test outcome is correct.
 Additionally, the customer facilities will be checked during our visit.